Derek Grant (ice hockey, born 1990): Return to Anaheim and Philadelphia Flyers

 Upon rejoining the Ducks for the remainder of the 2018–19 season, Grant contributed two goals and nine points through 31 games.
 At the end of the season, Grant was re-signed by the Ducks to a one-year $700,000 contract extension.
 In the following 2019–20 season, Grant established a career high 14 goals through 49 games with the Ducks, including recording his first career NHL hat-trick.
 Despite this, he was dealt at the NHL trade deadline to the Philadelphia Flyers in exchange for Kyle Criscuolo and a 2020 fourth-round pick on February 24, 2020.
 Grant posted five points through his first seven games with the Flyers before the season was paused due to the COVID-19 pandemic.

 During the pause in play, Grant had a difficult time finding rinks available for him to practice and train with numerous teammates.
 He eventually returned to help the Flyers in the 2020 Stanley Cup playoffs where they swept the Boston Bruins, Tampa Bay Lightning, and Washington Capitals in the Eastern Conference seeding round-robin.
 Following this, Grant helped the Flyers beat the Montreal Canadiens in six games to moved onto the Eastern Conference semi-finals against the New York Islanders.
 While the Flyers were eliminated in the semi-finals, Grant finished the post-season with two assists through 15 games.

 As a free agent, Grant opted to return for a third stint with the Anaheim Ducks, securing a three-year, $4.5 million contract on October 9, 2020.

+ZSC Lions

+Having concluded his three-year contract with the Ducks, Grant left the club as a free agent and opted to sign his first contract abroad by agreeing to a one-year deal with Swiss based, ZSC Lions of the NL, on July 20, 2023.